chris3522/taser/taser-with-react-crud-firebase/README.md

 CRUD functions are here available, moreover we use Firebase and SWR to achieve this.
 All sripts are clientside.
 In firebase you have to create a cloudfirestore database named "tasers" .
-In firebase/authentification, you need to create at least one user (one user for one taser).
-With email/password sign-in method.
+In firebase/authentification, you need to create at least one user (one user for one taser) with email/password sign-in method.

 ## Available Scripts